Definition

 Common conventions

 Two patterns dominate in practice.
 One fixes alpha at a constant such as 16 or 32 regardless of rank.
-The other ties alpha to rank, commonly α = 2r, which the original Microsoft implementation favours (for example r=8 with alpha=16).
-Some quantized-training recipes deliberately use a smaller alpha relative to rank.
-A practical tip: if you raise the rank but leave alpha fixed, you are also weakening the per-parameter update, so adjust the two together.
+The other ties alpha to rank, commonly α = 2r, which the original Microsoft implementation favoured (for example r=8 with alpha=16), giving a constant 2x effective scale.
+Some quantized-training recipes deliberately use a smaller alpha relative to rank to keep updates gentle on top of already-compressed weights.
+There is also a subtler wrinkle: because the α/r rule divides by the full rank, very high ranks can end up under-scaled, and a rank-stabilized variant (rsLoRA) that scales by α/√r instead was proposed to keep learning strength consistent as rank grows.
+You do not need that refinement at modest ranks, but it explains why naive rank sweeps with fixed alpha can look misleadingly flat.

 In Simple Terms